nsolanki0/muc1-kmer-diagnostics/data_generation/README.md

 - indexing the reference FASTA;
 - sequencing-read simulation using NEAT; and
-- filtering/extracting MUC1-related reads for downstream analysis.
+- filtering/extracting _MUC1_-related reads for downstream analysis.

+The `filter_muc1_reads.sh` workflow can be applied to simulated reads directly or to reads generated from the haplotype-mixture (diploid-like) sample generation workflow, depending on the downstream analysis.

 The resulting processed reads are used as input to both k-mer feature generation and the VNtyper2 baseline analysis.